 For patient education resources, see the Endocrine System Center, as well as Thyroid Problems.

-The female-to-male ratio is approximately 3:1.
+Although papillary thyroid cancer shows a strong female predominance, with a female-to-male ratio of approximately 3:1, ATC affects females and males relatively equally.[1]
 Peak incidence occurs during the sixth to seventh decades of life.
 The age range of affected patients reportedly is 15-90 years.

 ATC has a rapidly progressive course and early dissemination.
+In 80%-90% of patients, the disease has already spread beyond the thyroid gland at presentation.[5]
 The most common sites of distant spread include, in descending order, the lung, bone, and brain.
 Metastases, particularly in the lung, are likely to be present at diagnosis in more than 50% of cases.
-The overall 5-year survival rate is reportedly less than 10%, and most patients do not live longer than a few months after diagnosis.[5]
+The overall 5-year survival rate is reportedly less than 10%, and most patients do not live longer than a few months after diagnosis.[8]

 One study has shown that patients younger than 60 years who have ATC confined to the thyroid have a better prognosis than patients who are older and have distant metastases.[9]
 A retrospective study from Korea found that age less than 60 years, tumor size less than 7 cm, and lesser extent of disease were independent predictors of lower disease-specific mortality.[10]